Prime Minister of the United Kingdom: Origins: 1689–1742

 Walpole served as prime minister from 1721 to 1742.
 The time during his premiership was dubbed by historians as the "Robinocracy".
-His financial abilities in handling the repercussions in the aftermath of the South Sea Bubble earned him the support of commercial and landed interests, pursued a largely peaceful foreign policy, lowered taxes and reduced national debt while his skilful management of Commons affairs solidified his dominance in Parliament by operating as a "Screen-Master General", pulling strings and sullying favour whenever necessary.
-Walpole's policy was to maintain the status quo and despite not passing any major reforms, Walpole provided the country with much-needed stability after a century of turmoil.
+His financial abilities in handling the repercussions in the aftermath of the South Sea Bubble earned him the support of commercial and landed interests, pursued a largely peaceful foreign policy, lowered taxes and reduced national debt while his skilful management of Commons affairs solidified his dominance in Parliament by operating as a "Screen-Master General", pulling strings and currying favour whenever necessary.
+Walpole's policy was to maintain the status quo, and despite not passing any major reforms, Walpole provided the country with much-needed stability after a century of turmoil.
 His time in office was crucial in shifting political power to the House of Commons and laying the foundations for the modern Cabinet system.
 Despite being able to successfully hold power for 20 years, Walpole faced fierce opposition over alleged bribery and corruption in Parliament and following a disastrous war with Spain, he resigned in 1742 and was succeeded by the Earl of Wilmington.